previousnext/k8s-aws-efs/README.md

 * Interfacing with a PersistentVolumeClaim
 * Provisioning the required AWS EFS storage
-* Returning the information needed to mount the storage to the PersistentVolumeClaim
+* Returning the information needed to mount the storage

 To deploy, create a file called `provisioner.yaml` with the contents below and run: